muyangren907/flask_tg/readthedocs/concepts/errors.rst

 If the error is not recognised, it will only be an ``RPCError``.

-You can refer to all errors from Python through the ``wuyusile.errors`` module.
+You can refer to all errors from Python through the ``flask.errors`` module.
 If you don't know what attributes they have, try printing their dir (like ``print(dir(e))``).